cuducos/findaconf/README.md

 1. Run the server with something like: `$ python manage.py runserver -r -d -h 0.0.0.0`

 ### Step-by-step installation without Vagrant

-If you do not use vagrant, make sure you create a database and user for *Find a Conference* in your PostgreSQL.
-Also make sure to have Python and Node.JS installed and, if you want, your virtualenv activated.

 1. Clone the repository and step in its directory: `$ git clone git@github.com:cuducos/findaconf.git && cd findaconf`
 1. Install the dependencies: `$ pip install -r requirements.txt && bower install`